jamesmoriarty/jamesmoriarty.github.io/content/post/docker-and-dlna.md

 NETWORK_DLNA_IP=192.168.0.212
 ```

-N.B. there is intentionally no route from cointainer from docker host with `macvlan`.
+N.B. there is intentionally no route from container from docker host with `macvlan`.